What Is The Difference Between RSE And PSHE?

 Schools can decide when to teach each topic in the year.
 This gives the flexibility to link learning to topics in other subjects.
 Each year group also has an introduction lesson designed for the beginning of the year in which children will negotiate the ground rules for this subject.
 A transition lesson will also be available for the end of the year allowing children to reflect on learning and prepare for their move into the next year group.

-Each lesson plan is divided into a starter (attention grabber), main focus (the main event) and round up (wrapping up) activity to clearly structure learning.
+Each lesson plan is divided into a Recap and recall, Attention grabber, Main event, Wrapping up and During the week activity to clearly structure learning.

 Key vocabulary is listed to help teachers focus the learning.
 A variety of learning activities are used including structured discussions, drama and role-play and creative projects.
 There is flexibility for creative activities to be undertaken individually, in pairs or in small groups.
 Supporting resources are included and are shown on the interactive whiteboard, or where the children need a copy, easily printed from the online platform.
 There are sufficient written activities to ensure schools can provide effective evidence of learning and progression.